 Project Structure and Settings

-In this section, you will find an overview of the project's general structure, the required formats for all input data, and the available settings and parameters you can adjust to customize your analysis.
+In this section, you will find an overview of the project's general structure from a user perspective, the required formats for all input data, and the available settings and parameters that can be adjusted to customize your analysis.

 Organizational Structure: Case Studies and Scenarios